 IR risk refers to the risk of losses to overall earnings and economic value of bank accounts resulting from unfavourable changes in factors such as interest rate and maturity structure, including re-pricing risk, yield curve risk, benchmark risk and option risk.

 CNCB LB shall continuously refine its monitoring process to ensure that all material market risks receive adequate attention and are addressed appropriately.
 The Risk department, with Finance and the Asset & Liability Committee (“ALCO”) shall be responsible for monitoring the Market risk profile of the Branch.
-Market risk reporting shall be reported daily by Finance to the Senior Management.

 Stop Loss Limits

-Finance Department will independently monitor the actual P&L against the USD 250,000 cumulative loss limit on a daily basis.
-The limit covers all products traded by Treasury and will be an aggregated net P&L, this will be circulated to senior management daily.
+Risk and Finance Department will independently monitor the actual P&L against the approved stop-loss limits on a daily basis.
+The stop-loss limits are product specific., thie report will be circulated to senior management daily.

+The following stop-loss limits have been set for the Branch (CNCB DOA and Risk Appetite Statement) and additional sub-limits set for the FM team by HO Financial markets:

+Branch stop-loss (All FM products) USD 250,000 Annual

+RMB FX trading RMB 700,000 Monthly

+FX trading (All currencies except RMB) USD 30,000 Daily

+FX & Interest Rate Derivatives USD 100,000 Monthly

+Cross-border spread trading (Shared with HO FM) RMB 20,000,000 Annual

-Any significant loss by a specific product may also be investigated by Finance Department.
-If a loss limit is actually breached (or in the judgment of the Finance Department that a loss limit is likely to be breached) then a report of the actual (or probable) breach will be sent to the Head of Financial Markets in order to develop a strategy and recommendation to ALCO as to how the risks should be managed.
+Any significant loss by a specific product may also be investigated by Risk or Finance Department.
+If a loss limit is actually breached (or in the judgment of the Risk or Finance Department that a loss limit is likely to be breached) then a report of the actual (or probable) breach will be sent to the Head of Financial Markets in order to develop a strategy and recommendation to ALCO as to how the risks should be managed.

 The Head of Financial Markets will in consultation with the Vice President set loss limits at various sub-desk levels such as book or a trade, if required.